moliver28/research-handbook/content/handbook/it/data-team/platform/tableau/tableau-developer-guide/_index.md

 On the left side is where you add new connections, and in the middle is where the tables that make up the workbook are visualized.

-If you have been granted access to query the MR database which is attached to the merge request you are looking for, then you will be able to see it as an option under the dropdown for "**Database**".
+If you have been granted access to query the MR database which is attached to the merge request you are looking for, then you will be able to see it as an option it/data-team/ the dropdown for "**Database**".

 ![''](images/dropdown_database.png)